huangzih/AnDi-Challenge/README.md

 ### Inference
 We firstly normalize the challenge data for task 1 as the same with training data.
 After that, the predicted anomalous exponent of a trajectory is determined by the following rule:
 * If the original length of this trajectory belongs to 43 specific lengths, the trajectory data remains the same.
 The model output is exactly the predicted exponent of this trajectory.
-* Otherwise, a new length of this trajectory is set as the closest smaller specific length in the table.
+* Otherwise, a new length of this trajectory is set as **the closest smaller specific length** in the table.
 For instance, the new length of a trajectory with a length 49 should be 45.
 The trajectory data is subsequently transformed into 2 sequences.
-For clarity, we set the trajectory data as [x1, x2, ..., xT] where T is the original length.
-We denote Tn as the new length.
-Note that Tn < T, the two sequences are [x1, x2, ..., xTn] and [x_{T-Tn+1}, x_{T-Tn+2}, ..., xT] respectively.
-Such two sequences are both used for inference, with model outputs a1 and a2.
-The predicted exponent a of this trajectory is given by a=(a1+a2)/2.
+For clarity, we set the trajectory data as [x_1, x_2, ..., x_T] where T is the original length.
+We denote T_n as the new length.
+Note that T_n < T, the two sequences are [x_1, x_2, ..., x_{T_n}] and [x_{T-T_n+1}, x_{T-T_n+2}, ..., x_T] respectively.
+Such two sequences are both used for inference, with model outputs alpha_1 and alpha_2.
+The predicted exponent a of this trajectory is given by alpha=(alpha_1+alpha_2)/2.

+### K-Fold & Post-Processing
+To improve the model performance, K-Fold cross validation is utilized where *K* = 5 in this work.
+However, due to the time limit of this competition, we only calculate 3 folds.
+Therefore, totally 43 * 3 = 129 models are used for our final submission.

+On the other hand, we generate an external validation dataset containing 100000 1D trajectories where the lengths are uniformly distributed.
+We find that multiply the model outputs by 1.011 leads to a relatively lowest MAE on this validation dataset.
+Therefore, the predicted results for challenge data are also multiplied by 1.011.
+Finally, since the exponent is in [0.05,2], the final results are clipped to ensure reasonable predictions.

+### 2D & 3D Task
+The methods for predicting anomalous exponents of 2D and 3D trajectories are both based on models for 1D trajectories.
+We separate the dimensions of trajectories and treat the data of each dimension as 1D trajectories.
+Using the same method for 1D trajectories, we can get predicted exponents alpha_x, alpha_y, and alpha_z for *x*, *y*, and *z* dimensions respectively.
+The final results are alpha_2D = (alpha_x+alpha_y)/2 for 2D trajectories, and alpha_3D = (alpha_x+alpha_y+alpha_z)/3 for 3D trajectories.

 ### System Environment
 * OS: Ubuntu 16.04